josephinex/100-days-of-code/log.md

 ### Day 35: August 28, 2017

 **Today's Progress**: This whole day has been dedicated to my "ToDoList" app for Android.
+Added CDI to WorldExplorer as well.

 **Thoughts:** Not much has been done, only the UI and some functionality which crashed the android emulator :)